 As amazing as that may sound, many find it equally as invasive; hence the ethical debates surrounding nanomedicine.
 However, taking a completely neutral stance, we will try to give the readers a brief overview of what Ai in nanotechnology for biomedical usage is all about, what strides it has made and where it stands currently.

 NanoTechnology for Biomedical Usage Methods

 Owing to these characteristics, nano-particles have found their effective uses in the medicinal field.
-Some of these nanotechnology for biomedical usage methods include the following:
+Some of these Ai in nanotechnology for biomedical usage methods include the following:

 - Targeted drug delivery and consequentially minimal side-effects of treatments.

 - Tissue regeneration and replacement, for example, implanting coatings, regenerating tissue scaffolds, repairing bones via structural implantation

 - Implanting diagnostic and assessment devices, nano-imaging, nano-pores, artificial binding sites, quantum dots etc.

 - Implanting aid like retina or cochlear implants

 - Non-invasive surgical nano-bots